 Seasonal Flu Information

-A seasonal flu shot is a good idea for people who are at high risk for getting other health problems from the flu.
+Hill Physicians recommends all individuals over the age of 6 months be immunized.
+A seasonal flu shot is also a good idea for people who are at high risk for getting other health problems from the flu.
 This includes:

-- People who have long-term, chronic diseases, such as heart disease, diabetes, kidney disease, or respiratory disease, including asthma.
+- Long-term, chronic disease patients with conditions such as heart disease, diabetes, kidney or respiratory disease, including asthma.

-- People who live in nursing homes or long-term care centers.
+- Nursing homes or long-term care center residents.

 - People who have a weakened immune system.